 Bitcoin traded at $9300 mid-Thursday.
 Last year this cryptocurrency escalated from $1000 to above $19000, which dragged investors’ interest.
 According to Doctor, miners are likely to hold as the price falls to breakeven for operating costs.
 The investors thus will prefer sales when the price rises to gain profits.

 We believe the current power of hash power growth supports a BTC price of about $36000 by the end of 2019, with a $20000-$64000.
 The primary net sellers in our view, are bitcoin miners, and the rest are transactions between Bitcoin investors.

 The release of the next generation of rig hardware should trigger a new round of capex as well as hash power growth, which could accelerate if BTC price appreciates – Sam Doctor, head of data sciences and research, Fundstrat

-Fundstrat Bitcoin prediction further provides estimates regarding the cash break-even price for the older Antminer S7 model which is $6003 per Bitcoin and $2368 for newer Antminer S9.
-Both are made by Beijing based Bitmain, which Bernstein analysts estimate had $3 billion to $4 billion in operating profits last year.
+Fundstrat Bitcoin prediction further provides estimates regarding the cash break-even price for the older Antminer S7 model, which is $6003 per Bitcoin, and $2368 for the newer Antminer S9.
+Both are made by Beijing-based Bitmain, which Bernstein analysts estimate had $3 billion to $4 billion in operating profits last year.